Eat the rich

 Debossing plates

 Figure 21.
-Debossing plate, designed by Mary Mehtarizadeh
+Debossing plate design, created by Mary Mehtarizadeh

 Figure 22.
 Laser cutting our plates